Zernach/Airline-Price-Predictions/README.md

 # How to Locally Run this Repo
 1. Download repo to local machine and CD to directory
 2. Run `pipenv shell` in terminal to activate the pipenv environment from the pipfile
-3. Run `python run.py` to launch the app
+3. Run `python run.py` to launch the app and host it on a local server on your machine

 # Questions?
 I can be reached via email: [Ryan@Zernach.com](mailto:Ryan@Zernach.com)